TYPES OF ORGANIZATIONAL STRUCTURE

 It is also known as profit decentralization.

-5. PROJECT ORGANIZATION STRUCTUREProject organization structure
+5. PROJECT ORGANIZATION STRUCTURE

 Projectized organization is project focused organizational structure where project manager has the final authority over the project to make project decisions, priority, acquire and assign resources.